2026 Ranking

 $75K to $130K 29% projected growth

-The fastest path from zero credentials to a six-figure salary that currently exists in the American economy.
-A CompTIA Security+ certification takes 3 to 6 months of focused study and costs under $1,000.
-It qualifies you for junior SOC analyst roles starting between $65K and $85K.
-From there, each additional certification (CISSP, cloud security, penetration testing) maps directly to a higher salary band.
-The 4.7 million unfilled cybersecurity positions globally mean employers compete on speed, not selectivity.
-Many companies have formally dropped degree requirements for security roles because they ran out of degreed candidates years ago.
+Cybersecurity offers one of the fastest paths from zero credentials to a six-figure salary in the US economy.
+A CompTIA Security+ certification takes three to six months of study and costs under $1,000.
+It qualifies you for junior SOC analyst roles starting between $65,000 and $85,000.
+Each additional certification, like CISSP, cloud security, or penetration testing, maps to a higher salary band.
+There are an estimated 4.7 million unfilled cybersecurity positions worldwide.
+That shortage means employers compete on speed, not selectivity.
+Many companies dropped degree requirements for security roles years ago simply because they ran out of degreed candidates.

 Cybersecurity Analyst openings